YazZHh/CanalBot/README.md

 * `suffix` define the end of the file.
 Episode name will be in this format : {anime_name}.s1e{episode_number}.{suffix}.mp4, for French subtitles you could put "vostfr" for instance.
 * `quality` obviously the video quality of the episodes you want the script to download (you can choose between 1080p, 720p and 480p)
 * `handbrake_settings` are the settings that HandBrakeCLI will use when encoding the file
 * `target_directory` tells the script where does the episodes will be storen.
-Structure of the directory at the end : `target_directory/animes/anime-name/s1/episode.s1eXX.suffix.mp4`
+Structure of the directory at the end : `target_directory/animes/anime_fodler_name/s(season_number)/anime_name.s1eXX.suffix.mp4`, `anime_name` will be formatted in lower case and spaces will be replaced by "-".
 * `torrents_location` define on which directory torrents are downloaded
 * `linuxuser` specify which linux user shoud own the files
 * `user` is the user of the qBittorrent Web UI